hydpy-dev/hydpy/hydpy/sphinx/development.rst

     # ...site-packages:
     import numpy (
     # ...from HydPy:
-    from hydpy.framework import sequencentools
+    from hydpy.core import sequencentools
     from hydpy.cythons import pointer

 (Note that each import command has its own line.
 Always import complete modules from HydPy without changing their names. --- No wildcard imports!)